Skip to content

 • MIPS uses Delayed Branch: always execute the next sequential instruction after a branch; may execute incorrect instructions if the branch is taken, requiring a pipeline flush

-• Identify the type of hazard between any two instructions, explain why it occurs, and give concrete examples of each type with a fix
+• Identify the type of hazard between any two instructions, explain why it occurs, and give concrete examples of each type along with a fix

 • Forwarding Unit — complex and costly; implements data forwarding to minimize stalls